AlexandreH13/word_similarity_visualization/README.md

 <p>This repository provides an example of word similarity visualization.
 Here we use a word2vec model that vectorizes each word, cosine similarity to calculate the distance between each word vector and networkx to plot the word embedding into a graph structure</p>

-<p>In the exemple a news dataset are used and the model is trained used the headlines of three different categories: Politics, Entertainment and Travel</p>
+<p>The example uses a news dataset and the model is trained using the headlines of three different categories: Politics, Entertainment and Travel</p>

 <p>The model generates vector to represent each word.
 So, we can apply a lot of methods in the vectors space, like cosine similarity, to obtain the most similar words.
 This can be use to form clusters of words</p>